 Month one, food, stretching, jogging, the whole thing, and then it’s all going to be video instruction.
 It might be some PDFs, might be some checklists, all that stuff.
 Them month two it’s the specific exercise, specific things you’re doing to run that marathon.
 And then month three is, okay, it’s time to run the marathon.
 It’s all video training content.
 There might be some supporting PDFs.
 There might be maybe some audio things that you can listen to when you’re running, like some motivational music or whatever.
 I don’t know.
 Fuck.
 I don’t know.

-But you're moving through this process, month one, month two, month three, and then afterward, maybe there's a maintenance track where you ran your marathon and now it's getting ready for the next one.
+But you’re moving through this process, month one, month two, month three, and then afterward, maybe there’s a maintenance track where you ran your marathon and now it’s getting ready for the next one.
 Or now you move into a community of marathon runners.
-Or that you get a bulletin board of the next marathons in your area.
-I don't know.
-I don't know what it looks like, but that's the fun part of creating memberships because there isn't necessarily a set track.
-You can always mix and match the content.
-You can add new stuff in.
-You can replace videos.
+That you get a bulletin board of the next marathons in your area.
+I don’t know.
+I don’t know what it looks like, but that’s the fun part of creating memberships because there isn’t necessarily a set track.
+You can always mix and match the content, add new stuff in and replace videos.
 If a video is a five-minute chunk, you can replace videos and just drop new shit in that is awesome.